The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Most of the goods and services put up for auction have a social value, and it is one for all.
 At the same time, the willingness of participants to pay a certain amount for the goods differs depending on the information they have about the subject of the auction.

-The winner of a public value item may face the so-called “winner's curse” when the benefit is lower than the price paid.
-For example, an oil company in its quest to win an auction for the right to develop a field may pay a certain amount, and the income from the sale of oil will ultimately be lower than this amount.
+The winning bidder for an item with social value may suffer what is known as the winner's curse, where the benefit is less than the price paid.
+For example, an oil company, in its desire to win an auction for the right to develop a field, may pay a certain amount, but the income from the sale of oil will ultimately be less than this amount.

 What was the prize for